jennbaker95/WholeLungvBALFluid/README.md

 The purpose of this repository is to provide public access to the R code and data files used in the following publication:

-Baker et al. 2020.
-Application of an ecology-based analytic approach to discriminate signal and noise in low-biomass microbiome studies: Whole lung tissue is the preferred sampling method for amplicon-based characterization of murine lung microbiota (in preparation).
+Baker JM, Hinkle KJ, McDonald RA, Brown CA, Falkowski NR, Huffnagle GB, Dickson RP.
+Whole lung tissue is the preferred sampling method for amplicon-based characterization of murine lung microbiota.
+Microbiome 9, 99 (2021). https://doi.org/10.1186/s40168-021-01055-4

 #### Outline of Analytical Approach for Low-Biomass Specimens